HamptonNorth/gen2/readme.md

 # Generator version 2

-This is the second version of a generator for Node + Express + MySQL routes with consistent route, controller, service and data layers.
+This is the second version of a generator for Node + Express + MySQL routes with consistent route, controller and data layers.
 Supports GET, POST, PUT and DELETE methods.

 The following changes compared to the first versions are:

 1. Service layer removed.
 All routes in routes/index.js use a conroller which calls the dataaccess which reuturns the response.
 2. A new option added `--curl_export` or to restrict to given routes `--curl_export 1,5-7`.
 This creates a simple text file, one line per curl statement.
-This file may then be imported into say Insomniaor HTTPie ( - similar to Postman) and used for adhoc testing and simple visulaisation of API replies
+This file may then be imported into say Insomnia or HTTPie ( - similar to Postman) and used for adhoc testing and simple visulaisation of API replies
 3. The `routes-config.json` has been simplified.
 The simplest possible route config is now:

 ```javascript